-- percent of the total synchronized reserve cost per MW in January through March, 2013, down from 78 percent in January through March, 2012. - Adequacy.
+Adequacy.
 A synchronized reserve deficit occurs when the combination of Tier 1 and Tier 2 synchronized reserve is not adequate to meet the synchronized reserve requirement.
-Neither PJM Synchronized Reserve Market experienced a deficit in the first quarter of 2013.
+Neither PJM Synchronized Reserve Market experienced a deficit in January through June period of 2013.